-Local SEO has a geographical component which organic SEO does not necessarily have.
-But, local SEO isn’t just important for brick and mortar businesses.
-Local is the practice of building signals of relevance around a specific location, be that one location, or many, or a service area.
+Local SEO refers to helping search engines better understand your business — the what, where, and when about the services you provide.
+Especially important for brick and mortar businesses, Local SEO also applies to all types of business, even ones with a national or international reach.
+Basically Local SEO is the practice of building signals of relevance around a specific geographic location, be that one location, or many, or a service area.

 - Aggregators – Aggregators are an important part of the Local SEO landscape.
 There are 4 main aggregators in the US; Acxiom, Factual, Localeze, and Infogroup.
 These Local Data aggregators are large data mining systems that find and spread business information online.
 They source many search engines, directories, and social marketing platforms through an automated process.
 Keeping Aggregator details accurate is an essential piece of the Local SEO foundation.
 We help clients identify current listings on aggregators and fix any inconsistencies or duplicates using MOZ Local or the BrightLocal Citation Burst Tool.

 - Structured Citations – Take Control of Your NAP!
 (Name, Address, Phone #Spectrum will help you manage your structured citations by making sure you have a consistent NAP (name, address & phone number) online.
 Our process begins with a manual analysis of core citations (ie: Apple, Bing, YP, Yelp) and other top trusted citation platforms/local directories such as Yellowbook, Merchant Circle, & HotFrog.
 We initially focus on up to 30 citations.
 At the end of this project, we can teach you how to use the report to claim/edit/update your citations, or work with you to perform these tasks on your behalf.
 80% of consumers say that if they find an incorrect address online for a company, they lose trust in that business, so ensuring your NAP is correct is vitally important.